 I read in a nature photographer book once "to be truly successful in nature photography get to know your subject."
 I truly believe what this person was saying because you need to know your subject to make it easier for the buyer to find the exact picture they are looking for.

-This article has been read 970 times.
 Photo credits: Susan Pettitt.